Quasar-Exp/quasars-password-checker/README.md

 ## Requirements
 - Python installed
-- rockyou.txt in the same folder as the script
+- rockyou.txt seprate installation, place in same folder as the script
 - common.txt in the same folder as the script

 ## How to Run